 Abu Simbel began as a small village of a few houses clustered at some distance from the temples of Abu Simbel.
 Now it is a lush oasis with hotels and a sizable settlement.
 Arriving by plane or bus steals some of the drama that is so much a part of Ramses II's monument of monuments.
 The lake approach, on the other hand, fulfills every fantasy you might have about the grandeur of ancient Egypt.

+and Ptah.
 The second was dedicated to the goddess Hathor and Nefertari, Ramses II's wife and chief queen.
 The Great Temple is fronted by four seated colossi, about 65 feet tall, of Ramses II wearing the double crown of Upper and Lower Egypt.
 (One of the four heads fell to the ground in antiquity and was kept in that position when the temple was moved).
 Around the legs of the statues stand smaller figures of Ramses II's wives and offspring.
 The top of the temple facade is covered by a row of rampant baboons praising the sun as it rises.
 Between the two pairs of statues is a carved figure of Ra-Harakhte that stands over the door to the temple.

 The doorway between the colossi leads to the first hall, which contains columns decorated with figures of Ramses II.
 The hall itself is carved on the right (north) with reliefs showing events from Ramses II's reign, most notably his self-proclaimed victory at the Battle of Kadesh in Syria (his opponent might beg to differ).
 It shows the besieged city, the attack, and the counting of body parts of the defeated enemies.
 The left (south) side shows Ramses' battles with Syrians, Libyans, and Nubians, and it has some fine scenes showing Ramses on a chariot.
 Vultures with outstretched wings decorate the ceiling.
 Several side chambers are accessible from this hall.
 These were probably used as storerooms for the temple furniture, vessels, linen, and priestly costumes.